jrgong420/log-view/README.md

 ### Client-Side Gating
 The group access control is implemented entirely on the client side using Discourse's theme component APIs:

-1. **Settings Check**: The theme reads the configured allowed groups from theme settings
+1. **Settings Check**: The theme reads the configured allowed groups and categories from theme settings
+2. **Category Check**: The toggle button only appears in topics within configured "Owner Comment Categories"
-2. **User Check**: On page load and navigation, the theme checks if the current user belongs to any allowed group
+3. **User Check**: On page load and navigation, the theme checks if the current user belongs to any allowed group
-3. **Rendering Control**:
+4. **Rendering Control**:
-   - Plugin outlet connectors use `shouldRender()` to prevent rendering for non-members
+   - Plugin outlet connectors use `shouldRender()` to prevent rendering for non-members or in unconfigured categories
    - A body class (`theme-component-access-granted`) is added/removed based on access
    - CSS rules hide features when the body class is absent (fallback)